Crapo talks marijuana, health care in Grant Park

-GRANT — U.S. Sen. Mike Crapo said Thursday he opposes legalizing marijuana but thinks the federal government needs to figure out whether banks can serve marijuana businesses in states where it is legal.
+U.S. Sen. Mike Crapo said Aug.
+8 he opposes legalizing marijuana but thinks the federal government needs to figure out whether banks can serve marijuana businesses in states where it is legal.

 “There are serious questions that I have recognized need to get resolved,” Crapo said at a town hall in Grant, an unincorporated community near Rigby.
 “I am looking at that issue on a federal level.”